 Conditional discharge means that if the team working with the patient after discharge is not satisfied with compliance with conditions or have concerns about any behaviour exhibited since discharge from hospital, they can ask the Ministry of Justice to issue a warrant for recall.
 This MoJ warrant allows the police to re-detain the person and return them to hospital, where they revert to being a s37/41 restricted patient.

-BUT WILL THIS ACTUALLY HAPPEN AND WILL IT WORK?
+WILL THIS HAPPEN AND WILL IT WORK?

 I’ve used the example of Nicola EDGINGTON very deliberately in this blog, to compare the process – because this is an example of where you may argue things went awry: convicted in 2006 of manslaughter on the grounds of diminished responsibility, conditionally discharged after just three years amidst errors on the part of some which meant she was not referred to the Greenwich MAPPA panel.
 Within eighteen months of discharge she is arrested for a further homicide incident and then convicted of murder and attempted murder, the jury having rejected a second argument of manslaughter.
 You can find examples of where a restricted patient’s stay in hospital is significantly less than any prison sentence they may have served for manslaughter and where the “aftercare” arrangements have not worked.